 |Sales agent||Greffe du tribunal de commerce|

-However, at least in my experience, for tradesmen if you go into your local CMA they will do their best to see if you are eligible, help you register and complete all the formalities with you.
-I would think that CCIs would do the same thing for commercial companies.
+However, at least in my experience, for tradesmen if you go into your local CMA they will do their best to see if you are eligible, help you register and complete all the formalities with you for a fee.
+And CCIs will do the same thing for commercial companies.

 People that are registered as unemployed and eligible or likely to be eligible to receive unemployment benefit (i.e. have been employed and paid contributions in the recent past) can apply to pay social security contributions at a reduced rate known as the Accre.

 You must then choose

 - how often you will pay your social charges (monthly or quarterly)

 - which body you want to be registered with for health insurance and advise them of any dependents.